 - Does the supplier have a robust cyber incident response process and when was it last tested?

-- How are we vetting our software vendors to ensure they are producing secure code aligned to a recognised methodology?
+- How are we vetting our software vendors to ensure they are producing secure code aligned with a recognised methodology?

 - Are our suppliers maintaining security software and patches to their latest releases?